Growth of torsion groups of elliptic curves upon base change: Degree of the field of definition of -torsion points on elliptic curves over

 \begin{tm} Let $E/\Q$ be an elliptic curve, p a prime and $P$ a point of order $p$ in $E$.
 Then all of the cases in the table below occur for $p\leq 13$ or $p=37$, and they are the only ones possible.
+The degrees in the table below with an asterisk occur only when $E$ has CM.